stefanogali/panini-cake/README.md

 and the app should be running on your local with no errors.

-Add the products on your shopify admin dashboard, and create your pages (this template only has _about_ and _contact_ pages at the momnet, but you can add yours).
+Add the products on your shopify admin dashboard, and create your pages (this template only has _about_ and _contact_ pages at the moment, but you can add yours).

-For the featured products you will need to create new entries under your product collections on Shopify admin.
+For the Featured Products you will need to create new entries under your product collections on Shopify admin.
 Do not forger to change your FEATURED_PRODUCT_SLUG .env variable.

 The current menu name is _main-menu_, but you can give any name in your Shopify admin and change the .env variable accordingly.